ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/_review.md

             - "Half the number of CPUs on the system"
         correct_answer: 2
         explanation: >
-            The total number of CPUs is a good starting point because it can ensure we are using all compute resources on the system.
+            The total number of CPUs is a good starting point because it can ensure you are using all compute resources on the system.

     - questions:
         question: >